robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 TL;DR
 ====
-1. Formalise and present your intermediate work:
+1. Present your intermediate work often, for feedback.
-    * to get feedback early on,
-    * to remind people you are on the case,
+2. The data-value pyramid will help you establish a solid base.

+Intermediate assets are valuable: they were necessary steps in your journey to the destination.
-    * because it might be all you have to show for much longer than you think.
+(And they might be all you have to show for much longer than you think.)
-3. The data-value pyramid will help you establish and improve your APIs/components sooner rather than later.

-**Warning for maths types:** do not turn every little tech task into a research project.

 ---